4142 BUSINESS PLAN

 SECTION 1: EXECUTIVE SUMMARY

-Every business has tasks that are boring, repetitive, and critical - yet nobody wants to do them.
-Missing a lead follow-up, forgetting to chase an invoice, failing to respond to an enquiry after hours.
+Meanwhile, every business has tasks that are boring, repetitive, and critical—yet nobody wants to do them.
+Missing a lead follow-up.
+Forgetting to chase an invoice.
+Failing to respond to an enquiry after hours.
 These small failures compound into lost revenue, damaged reputation, and stunted growth.

-4142 bridges this gap by providing virtual team members that handle these critical tasks 24/7.
+4142 provides AI teammates that handle critical business tasks 24/7.
 They communicate naturally via text, voice, WhatsApp, and SMS.
-They integrate with existing business tools.
-They execute tasks, not just chat.
+They integrate with existing tools.
+They execute tasks, not just generate suggestions.

 They just happen to be AI.